learnedfriend/learnedfriend.github.io/_pages/about.md

 - making decisions that affect legal rights using 'black box' models with high predictive performance but low inferability;
 - the role of law in mitigating the risks arising out of potential future artificial general intelligences.

-I am currently working on a project funded by the FTX Future Fund to explore the need for specialised legal services for the effective altruism and longtermist ecosystems.
-For the avoidance of doubt, I am not otherwise affiliated with them - all my views are my own, etc etc.
+I am currently working on a project funded by the [FTX Future Fund](https://ftxfuturefund.org/principles/) to explore the need for specialised legal services for the effective altruism and longtermist ecosystems.
+For the avoidance of doubt, I am not otherwise affiliated with FTX - all my views are my own, etc etc.

+To get in touch, please email me (tyrone [at] spiltmilk [dot] nz) or just [book a time in my calendar](https://app.usemotion.com/meet/tyrone-barugh/meeting).

+---

+*What's up with the name?
+In 2021, I sued the Wellington City Council in the High Court to request that they enforce the Wellington City Milk-supply Act 1919, an outdated piece of law that gives the council a monopoly on the sale of milk within the city.
+The city fought me tooth and nail, but agreed to write to Parliament to request that the Wellington City Milk-supply Act 1919 be included in an appropriate future omnibus bill.
+It's not exactly the most effective thing I could have done with my time, but we all need hobbies.
+For more, you can listen to me [discuss the case on Radio New Zealand](https://www.rnz.co.nz/national/programmes/thepanel/audio/2018836032/the-pre-panel-with-scott-campbell-and-sarah-sparks).*